MrLoba81/Blinker/README.md

 # Blinker
-A simple library implementing a non blocking, sync and async blinking
+A simple Arduino library implementing a non blocking, sync and async blinking